CorndelWithSoftwire/DevOps-Course-Starter/README.md

 Designed to automate the boring stuff for you.
 Updates your resources, installs the pre-requisites, installs the latest version of python, installs poetry, clones the required GIT respository for the App and establishes your dependences.

-All you need to do is input your Trello credendtials.
+All you need to do is input your Trello credentials.

 ## System Requirements